-Abstract-We construct a fully automatic static WCET analysis suitable for real-time embedded systems applications by combining a high-level static heap-space analysis technique with a machine-level worst-case execution time tool.
+Abstract-We construct a fully automatic static WCET analysis suitable for real-time embedded systems applications by augmenting a high-level static analysis technique (originally aimed at heap-space) with a machine-level worst-case execution time tool.
 We evaluate this approach by studying two typical and realistic real-time control applications, using a readily available commercial microcontroller.